 Sea Kayaks, however, are generally longer than Touring kayaks, at around 14 to 24 feet.
 They also can have very narrow body widths (at times less than 20 inches).
 Most heavy-duty Sea kayaks are Sit-Inside, though some are Sit-On-Top.

 And if you’re traveling at sea, you’ll have plenty of room for your provisions in a Sea Kayak.
 Hatched compartments forward and aft are standard in these kayaks, giving you great places to store salted beef and sea biscuits.

 Inflatable kayaks have had a reputation for being the most unstable or the least durable out of all kayaks.
 That probably isn’t true, but they are certainly the most misunderstood.

-Inflatable kayaks are generally Sit-On-Top kayaks constructed out synthetics like Hypalon, Polyethylene, Neoprene, and PVC (Polyvinyl chloride).
+Inflatable kayaks are generally Sit-On-Top kayaks constructed out of synthetics like Hypalon, Polyethylene, Neoprene, and PVC (Polyvinyl chloride).
 They are usually for a variety of Flat Water uses — and well-made inflatables aren’t quite as prone to popping as some may think.

-Types of White Water Kayaks
+Types of Kayaks – White Water

 You will have a hard time finding a better way to look cool in a kayak than a Playboat.
 These are short, hard-bodied Sit-Inside kayaks used for doing tricks and in freestyle competitions.

 At lengths of under six feet, Playboats are generally the smallest type of White Water kayak — and are highly maneuverable.
 Playboats do not track well but can make tight turns.